Short-range nuclear forces in singlet channels: Abstract

 \section{Abstract}

-Continuing our effort to build a consistent power counting for chiral nuclear effective field theory, we discuss the subleading contact interactions, or counterterms, in the singlet channels of nucleon-nucleon scattering, with renormalization group invariance as the constraint.
-We argue that the rather large cutoff error of the leading amplitude requires $\mathcal{O}(Q)$ of the low-energy approximation to be non-vanishing, contrary to Weinberg's original power counting.
-This, together with the ultraviolet divergences of two pion exchanges in distorted-wave expansion, leads to enhancement of the $\cs{1}{0}$ counterterms and results in a pionless theory-like power counting for the singlet channels.
+Continuing our effort to build a consistent power counting for chiral nuclear effective field theory (EFT), we discuss the subleading contact interactions, or counterterms, in the singlet channels of nucleon-nucleon scattering, with renormalization group invariance as the constraint.
+We argue that the rather large cutoff error of the leading amplitude requires $\mathcal{O}(Q)$ of the EFT expansion to be nonvanishing, contrary to Weinberg's original power counting.
+This, together with the ultraviolet divergences of two-pion exchanges in the distorted-wave expansion, leads to enhancement of the $\cs{1}{0}$ counterterms and results in a pionless-theory-like power counting for the singlet channels.